Skip to content

 Authentication: Requires a valid user token.

-The endpoint identifies files with missing content in two categories:
+The endpoint identifies files with incomplete or missing extracted content and re-queues them for processing.

 Example